-The Australian government recently announced it will replace the current subclass 457 visa with a new Temporary Skill Shortage (TSS) visa from March 2018.
+In March 2018, the Australian government replaced the former subclass 457 visa with a new Temporary Skill Shortage (TSS) 482 visa.

 So what does this mean for you?

 If Wavelength is recruiting for you, you can rest assured we’ll manage all the regulatory and migration paperwork quickly and efficiently.